 Accents of black is a trend we haven't seen in a while but a surprisingly big number of designers including Marchesa, Carolina Herrera, Justin Alexander, Romona Keveza, Vera Wang and Elizabeth Fillmore included black into their collections.
 Reem Acra used a combination of black and white as she went from black evening gowns to the of white wedding gowns but also added black elements to her white gowns like gloves and sashes.

-Off-the-shoulder necklines have carried over from last season and were seen in nearly every collection for Spring 2018.
+Off-the-shoulder wedding dresses have carried over from last season and were seen in nearly every collection for Spring 2018.
 Bare shoulders immediately add a modern feel to any gown, and a special bonus is that this silhouette suits most body shapes.
 We also saw the cold shoulder (cut-outs on the shoulders) trend this season.

 You don’t want to wear anything traditional or formal?
 Embrace the new trend: casual bride!
 A frothy tulle skirt topped with a sequinned jumper or a denim jacket is feminine but informal and a bit edgy, a simple white shirt dress is elegant but also quite rebellious, and if you feel comfortable in trousers, feel free to wear them instead of a gown.
 The trend varies from effortless chic that dominates the Houghton collection to the elevated street glamour beautifully interpreted by leading couture brands like Oscar de la Renta and Naeem Khan.